 Studio Cast, 1951 (Columbia, 2CDs) (5 / 5) While this recording is not “complete” as advertised, it contains so much more of Porgy and Bess than had previously been recorded that the exaggeration can be forgiven.
 Of the many fine studio recordings of great musical theater scores conducted by Lehman Engel and produced by Goddard Lieberson, this one is the cream of the crop.
 Among the singers are original cast members Warren Coleman as Crown, Edward Matthews as Jake, J. Rosamond Johnson as Frazier, and Helen Dowdy, who sings Maria in addition to her original role of Lily.
 Coleman lunges at some of the notes and speaks rather than sings much of Crown’s music, but he makes the character dramatically potent and truly menacing.
 Avon Long is back as Sportin’ Life, and although his voice isn’t ideal for the part, his performance oozes with personality.
-Camilla Williams is an adequate Bess, if a bit droopy of tone.
-But Lawrence Winters is magnificent as Porgy; his ringing high-baritone voice sounds ideal throughout the recording and then, just when you think he couldn’t possibly top himself, his delivery of the climactic line “I gotta be wid Bess” in the final scene is thrilling beyond description.
-Lehman’s conducting is always on point, and the sound quality of the recording is excellent for 1951 mono.
+Camilla Williams is an adequate Bess, even if her vocal tone is a bit droopy and lacking in sensuality, but Lawrence Winters is magnificent as Porgy.
+His ringing high-baritone voice sounds ideal throughout, and then, just when you think he couldn’t possibly top himself, his delivery of the climactic line “I gotta be wid Bess” in the final scene is thrilling beyond description.
+Engel’s conducting is always on point, and the sound quality of the recording is excellent for 1951 mono.
 Overall, a triumph.– M.P.

-Film Soundtrack, 1959 (Columbia/no CD) (3 / 5) This is an aural document of a troubled film.
-The album has been out of print for years; I somehow acquired a hiss-laden Japanese CD pressing that sounds like it was transferred directly from the LP master tape with no digital processing whatever.
-The movie itself stars Sidney Poitier as Porgy, Dorothy Dandridge as Bess, Sammy Davis, Jr. as Sportin’ Life, Pearl Bailey as Maria, Brock Peters as Crown, Ruth Attaway as Serena, and Diahann Carroll as Clara, but only Davis, Bailey, and Peters do their own singing — and, for contractual reasons, Davis is not heard at all on the soundtrack album.
-Instead, Cab Calloway sings Sportin’ Life’s “It Ain’t Necessarily So” and “There’s a Boat That’s Leavin’ Soon for New York” with an engaging personality that lacks the sense of evil necessary to the character.
+Film Soundtrack, 1959 (Columbia) (3 / 5) This is an aural memento of a troubled film.
+The movie itself was withdrawn from circulation decades ago because it was do despised by certain people who controlled the Gershwin estate, which held ownership of the rights, and even the soundtrack album has been out of print for years; I somehow acquired a Japanese CD pressing that sounds like it was transferred directly from the LP master tape, with no digital processing or remastering whatsoever.
+The film stars Sidney Poitier as Porgy, Dorothy Dandridge as Bess, Sammy Davis, Jr. as Sportin’ Life, Pearl Bailey as Maria, Brock Peters as Crown, Ruth Attaway as Serena, and Diahann Carroll as Clara, but only Davis, Bailey, and Peters do their own singing — and, for contractual reasons, Davis is not heard at all on this album.
+Instead, Cab Calloway sings Sportin’ Life’s “It Ain’t Necessarily So” and “There’s a Boat That’s Leavin’ Soon for New York” with an engaging personality that lacks the sense of evil necessary for the character.
+What we have presented here are pretty much the songs of Porgy and Bess; the movie retained very little of the opera’s spoken dialogue, and there is none on the album.
 Despite its flaws, this recording is worth tracking down if only for baritone Robert McFerrin’s extraordinary performance of Porgy’s music, dubbed for Poitier, and Adele Addison’s lovely singing for Dandridge.
 Both rein in their operatic voices somewhat for the film medium, but they still sing beautifully under the skillful, respectful musical direction of André Previn and Ken Darby. — M.P.

-Studio Cast, 1976 (London, 3CDs) (3 / 5) For 40 years after the premiere of Porgy and Bess, no truly complete recording of the score was available; then, two such recordings were released in 1976.
-This one features the first-rank conductor Lorin Maazel leading the Cleveland Orchestra.
-Willard White is an estimable Porgy, if perhaps a bit too bass-sounding for some tastes.
-Leona Mitchell is in fresh and lovely voice as Bess.
-McHenry Boatwright, who was Crown on the 1963 recording, is back and he sounds even stodgier here; but Barbara Hendricks as Clara, Florence Quivar as Serena, and Francois Clemmons as Sportin’ Life are very well suited to their roles.
-In terms of sound quality, this is a full, rich, and exciting recording. — M.P.
+Studio Cast, 1976 (London, 3CDs) (3 / 5) For 40 years after the premiere of Porgy and Bess, no truly complete recording of the score was available.
+Then, two such recordings were released in 1976.
+This one features the first-rank conductor Lorin Maazel leading the Cleveland Orchestra, and if some of his choices of tempo are a little eccentric, none of them are damaging, and the performance is very laudable overall.
+Willard White is a strong Porgy, if perhaps a bit too bass-sounding for some tastes, while Leona Mitchell is in fresh and lovely voice as Bess.
+McHenry Boatwright, who was Crown on the 1963 recording, is back, and he sounds even stodgier here.
+But Barbara Hendricks as Clara, Florence Quivar as Serena, and Francois Clemmons as Sportin’ Life are very well suited to their roles, and the large chorus sounds fine even though it’s apparently not authentic in terms of racial makeup.
+The excellent quality of the recorded sound helps make this a full, rich, and exciting recording that probably would have achieved greater popularity if not for its having been bettered by the one reviewed immediately below. — M.P.

-Studio Cast, 1989 (EMI, 3CDs) (1 / 5) What might have been an estimable recording of this masterwork is sabotaged by Simon Rattle, a maddeningly willful conductor who seems more interested in self-aggrandizement than in interpreting Porgy and Bess according to the composer’s intentions.
+Studio Cast, 1989 (EMI, 3CDs) (1 / 5) What might have been an estimable recording is sabotaged by Simon Rattle, a maddeningly willful conductor who seems more interested in calling attention to his presence at the podium than in interpreting Porgy and Bess according to the composer’s intentions.
 Several of the tempi that Rattle sets for the London Symphony Orchestra are ridiculously fast, others are absurdly slow, and there is no sense of dramatic cohesion throughout the opera.
 That’s unfortunate, because the singers are strong: Willard White is back as Porgy, sounding even better than before, and he’s superbly partnered by the Bess of Cynthia Haymon.
-Also happily on hand are Gregg Baker as the sexiest Crown imaginable; Damon Evans as a slick, very well-sung Sportin’ Life; and Harolyn Blackwell as a pure-toned Clara.
-After the fact, this recording served as the soundtrack for a 1993 video version of Porgy and Bess that’s deplorable not only because it’s so badly lip-synched, misdirected, and poorly conducted, but also because it was apparently sanctioned by the Gershwin estate in lieu of a TV telecast of the fine Metropolitan Opera production. — M.P.
+Also happily on hand are Gregg Baker as the sexiest Crown imaginable, Damon Evans as a slick, very well-sung Sportin’ Life, and Harolyn Blackwell as a pure-toned Clara.
+After the fact, this recording served as the soundtrack for a 1993 video version of Porgy and Bess that’s deplorable not only because it’s so badly lip-synched, misdirected, and poorly conducted, but also because it was apparently sanctioned by the Gershwin estate in lieu of a TV telecast of the contemporaneous Metropolitan Opera production. — M.P.